Superposition- and interference-induced optical spectrum distortion in the figure-9 fiber laser: Results and Discussion

-In Fig.~\ref{fig10}(d) and Fig.~\ref{fig10}(h), the spectra at the interference and superposition ports are subtracted to distinguish the effects of interference and superposition on the spectrum.
-It can be seen that the features of the interference port in Fig.~\ref{fig6}(b) are essentially preserved, indicating that the spectral distortion at interference port is mainly caused by interference.
-The central depression suggests that the coherent cancellation in the superposition port spectrum is less pronounced.
-This is because when the two light beams, transmitted in the counterclockwise and clockwise directions within the fiber loop, are combined at PBS1, the portions of them are leaked outside the cavity, and their polarizations are orthogonal to each other, as shown in Fig.~\ref{fig9}(a).
-Besides, the output light contains a continuous-wave (CW) component.
-This conclusion can be drawn by comparing the average power of the four output ports listed in Table~\ref{tab1}, where the optical power of the superposition port is measured after the output light passes through a dichroic mirror (DMLP1180, Thorlabs).
-Both the $s$ and $p$ states of PBS1 are parallel to the slow axes of Col1 and Col2, respectively.
-Therefore, the light leaked at PBS1 is less than 1\%, while the optical power of the superposition port is more than double that of the TCWDM with a 10\% splitting ratio.
-It indicates that there is also elliptically polarized CW light generated by amplified spontaneous emission in the erbium-doped fiber, which makes the output power of superposition port the greatest.
-So, the superposition port is not suitable for application because its light has dual polarization and contains a amount of CW component.
+Additionally, the output light contains a continuous-wave component.
+This conclusion can be drawn from comparing the average power across the four output ports in Table~\ref{tab1}, where the optical power for the superposition port was measured after the output light passed through a dichroic mirror (DMLP1180, Thorlabs).
+The $s$- and $p$-states of PBS1 are parallel to the slow axes of Col1 and Col2, respectively, resulting in a light leakage of less than 1\% at PBS1.
+Nevertheless, the optical power at the superposition port is more than twice that at the TCWDM with a 10\% splitting ratio.
+This indicates the simultaneous presence of elliptically polarized continuous-wave light generated by amplified spontaneous emission in the erbium-doped fiber, which leads to the superposition port having the highest output power.
+Due to its dual-polarization characteristics and significant continuous-wave component content, the superposition port is not suitable for practical applications.

-Because the saturable absorption effect of the figure-9 laser is caused by the interference of two light beams with a differential nonlinear phase shift, we can also start from the theory of interference to provide a theoretical explanation for the causes of spectral distortion and the large spectral differences between the intracavity pulses and the pulses outside the cavity at the superposition and interference ports.
+Since the saturable absorption effect in the figure-9 laser originates from the interference of two beams with a nonlinear phase shift difference, we can also provide a theoretical explanation from the perspective of interference theory for the causes of the spectral distortions and the substantial spectral differences between the intracavity pulse and the pulses at the external superposition and interference ports.